1985–86 Philadelphia Flyers season

-The 1985–86 Philadelphia Flyers season was the Philadelphia Flyers' 19th season in the National Hockey League (NHL).
+The 1985–86 Philadelphia Flyers season was the franchise's 19th season in the National Hockey League (NHL).
 The Flyers lost in the first round of the playoffs in five game to the New York Rangers.

 Regular season

 The club began the year 12–2–0 (with both losses coming at home to New Jersey and Quebec), which included 10 consecutive wins until goaltender Pelle Lindbergh was killed in a car accident in the early hours of November 10.

 Due to the tragedy, back-up Bob Froese became the de facto starter, and the club called up Darren Jensen for relief work.
 Froese suffered a groin injury in practice prior to the team's next game against the Edmonton Oilers, so Jensen got the start against the defending Stanley Cup champions at the Spectrum on November 14.

 Following an emotional memorial service, the Flyers posted a spirited 5–3 win, featuring four goals in the third period to earn their 11th victory in a row.
 They went on to beat Hartford two days later to set a new franchise record for consecutive wins, then rallied from three-goals down to top the New York Islanders 5–4 in overtime the next day.
 The Islanders ended the streak two nights later in Uniondale, almost wasting a four-goal lead in an 8–6 decision.

 Philly became the first club in the NHL to reach 30 wins, after a 4–0 shutout of the Washington Capitals on January 9, but began to falter in February and early March, losing four straight games and seeing the Capitals climb within striking distance.
 The Caps and Flyers each spent time in first place for the remainder of the schedule, but the orange and black took the division crown on the last day of the season (April 6) with a come-from-behind 5–3 home win after being down 2–0.